LukasLichten/dotfiles/Readme.md

 # Lukas "DerGeneralFluff" Lichten's dot files
 Used by my Thinkpad and my Gaming PC.
-Contains configurations for Hyprland (although can be used with any DE, I use KDE still heavily on my rig).
+Contains configurations for Hyprland

 ## Features/Oddities
 - En and De keyboard bindings